-4 Data drive the test step
+4. Data drive the test step

-- a Click the Data Drive button.
-The Data Driving dialog box opens. - b Choose a Data provider: Excel or XML. - c Select the properties upon which you want to apply data driving: input properties, checkpoints, or both. - d If you specified an Excel provider and data-driving for both sections, specify whether to place the data for both sections in the same Excel worksheet or different ones. - e Indicate whether you want to Configure '<loop name>' as a For Each loop using the new data source.
+- a.
+Click the Data Drive button.
+The "Data Driving Dialog Box" (described on page 625) opens. - b.
+Choose a Data provider: Excel or XML. - c.
+Select the properties upon which you want to apply data driving: input properties, checkpoints, or both. - d.
+If you specified an Excel provider and data-driving for both sections, specify whether to place the data for both sections in the same Excel worksheet or different ones. - e.
+Indicate whether you want to Configure '<loop name>' as a For Each loop using the new data source.
 This option repeats the steps in the loop frame according to the number of data rows in the Excel or XML data source.
 If you disable this option, you can manually set the number of iterations via the loop properties.
 This setting overrides the general loop properties.
-For details, see "Loop Input Properties" on page 403.

-- f Click OK. - g Service Test prompts you to confirm the action.
+For details, see "Loop Input Properties" on page 418. - f.
+Click OK. - g.
+Service Test prompts you to confirm the action.
 Click OK.